City Guide for: Valley of the Gods, Utah, United States

 Edge of the Cedars State Park Museum

-Explore the ancestral Puebloan culture at Edge of the Cedars State Park Museum.
-This museum protects and interprets the ruins of an ancient Puebloan village, offering insights into the lives of the people who inhabited this region centuries ago.
-You can wander through the partially excavated ruins and learn about their pottery, tools, and way of life.
+Explore the ancestral Puebloan culture at Edge of the Cedars State Park Museum, home to a large collection of artifacts and the ruins of an ancient village.
+Learn about the history and traditions of the people who once inhabited this region.

 Travel Time